0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

 the [Partisia Blockchain Browser](https://browser.partisiablockchain.com/account).
 The Partisia Blockchain app is developed and supported by the [Partisia Blockchain Foundation](https://partisiablockchain.com/).

-!!! warning "Requirements: What’s needed before starting"
+!!! warning "Requirements: What's needed before starting"

     * You've initialized your Ledger hardware wallet.
     * The latest firmware is installed.